micropython/micropython/docs/reference/speed_python.rst

 lookup at runtime.
 The argument to ``const()`` may be anything which, at compile time, evaluates to an integer e.g. ``0x100`` or ``1 << 8``.

-.. _Cacheing:
+.. _Caching:

-Cacheing object references
+Caching object references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Where a function or method repeatedly accesses objects performance is improved
-by cacheing the object in a local variable:
+by caching the object in a local variable:

 .. code:: python